Ecommerce CRO is one of the most important elements to growing an ecommerce business.

 How you want customers to move through and browse your store is determined by its navigation.

-The key thing is to make sure that the transactional menu (the menu that lists out all your products & categories) stands out and it’s easy to browse.
+The key is to make sure that the transactional menu (the menu that lists out all your products & categories) stands out and is easy to browse.

 Your transaction menu should showcase your product range in an eye-pleasing way.